ilich/terraform-aws-neo4j-community/README.md

 1. **Instance Access**: No SSH access - uses AWS Systems Manager Session Manager for secure console access
 2. **Neo4j Ports**: Ports 7474 and 7687 are open to 0.0.0.0/0 by default.
 Consider restricting to specific IP ranges by modifying the security group
-3. **Password**: Use a strong password (minimum 8 characters) and store it securely (e.g., in AWS Secrets Manager)
+3. **Password Management**:
+   - Password is stored in AWS Secrets Manager (never in Terraform state)
+   - Must be at least 8 characters long
+   - EC2 instance fetches password at boot time using IAM role
+   - Secrets Manager secret must be in the same region as deployment
 4. **Encryption**: EBS volumes are encrypted by default using AWS-managed keys
-5. **IAM Permissions**: The instance has minimal IAM permissions (only SSM access via AmazonSSMManagedInstanceCore policy)
+5. **IAM Permissions**: The instance has minimal IAM permissions:
+   - SSM access via AmazonSSMManagedInstanceCore policy
+   - Read-only access to the specific Secrets Manager secret (secretsmanager:GetSecretValue)
 6. **Cypher Security**: Internal network IP blocklist is configured to prevent SSRF attacks via Cypher queries
 7. **AMI**: Uses Amazon Linux 2023 AMI (al2023-ami-2023.9.20250929.0-kernel-6.1-x86_64) with lifecycle policy to ignore AMI changes